mlaursen/react-dd-menu/README.md

 - 1.0.7 - Updated to support React 15 as peer dependencies.
 No real changes needed
 - 2.0.0 - Removed PureRenderMixin peerDependecy and switched to PureComponent instead.
 - 2.0.1 - Updated for React 15.5
+- 2.0.2 - Small bugfix for any child elements that had onClick handlers. [#52]